kaisenlinux/manpages-dev/packages/glusterfsd.md

               Resolve all auxiliary groups in fuse translator (max 32 otherwise)

        --auto-invalidation=BOOL
               controls  whether fuse-kernel can auto-invalidate attribute, dentry and page-cache.
-Disable this only if same files/directories are not accessed across two different mounts con‐ currently [default: on]
+Disable this only if same files/directories are not accessed across two different mounts concurrently [default: on]

    Miscellaneous Options
        -?, --help